 Technical details are as follows:

-All data was acquired at MYHY Observatory in the Philadelphia suburbs during the fall months of 2018.
-I used an SBIG STL 11k with Astrodon 3 nm Ha/OIII filters and a Baader 9 nm SII filter; Takahashi FSQ 106N; Paramount ME.
-All subexposures were 30 minutes (Ha/SII unbinned, OIII binned 2×2 — I had difficulty getting any unbinned OIII data from the suburbs, explaining why I decided to go with 2×2 binning for the OIII) — there was a total of 20 hours Ha, 17 hours SII, and 15 hours OIII .
-Processing was accomplished using the following workflow: Maxim for data reduction; PixInsight for image alignment, integration, and initial data stretches; Photoshop for final stretches, color tweaking, gradient management, noise reduction, etc. The image was assembled as an (Ha + SII) lum layer over the SII-Ha-OIII RGB layer.
-The Hubble palette calls for SII as the red channel, Ha as the green channel, and OIII as the blue channel — given the extremely strong Ha signal that would have dominated the image with mostly green tones, I deliberately suppressed the Ha signal to allow the others to show through — as always, astrophotography requires aesthetic decisions that render the final product art as opposed to science. .
+All data was acquired at MYHY Observatory in the Philadelphia suburbs in 2018 using a Takahashi FSQ 106N @ f/5 with an SBIG STL11K on a Paramount ME.
+All subexposures were 30 minutes with 3 nm Ha/OIII and 9 nm SII filters (Ha/SII unbinned, OIII binned 2×2), a total of 20 hours Ha, 17 hours SII, and 15 hours OIII.
+The image was assembled as an (Ha + SII) lum layer over the SII-Ha-OIII RGB layer.
+The Hubble palette calls for SII as the red channel, Ha as the green channel, and OIII as the blue channel — given the extremely strong Ha signal that would have dominated the image with mostly green tones, I deliberately suppressed the Ha signal to allow the others to show through — as always, astrophotography requires aesthetic decisions that render the final product art as opposed to science.